 Ride in the Rain Toolkit

-Now is a great time to promote bicycling at your workplace, and the best time for beginners to get started biking.
+Now is a great time to promote bicycling and the best time for beginners to get started biking.
 Leverage the 2020 Washington Bikes Ride in the Rain Challenge to increase bicycling to and from your workplace and generate momentum for onsite improvements.
+It’s also a great way to engage friends and family in an activity that provides mental and physical benefits.

 Suggested to-do list